chipbaber/dk_nascar/README.md

   npm install node-fetch
   ```

-- [Note to self] If using ATOM-runner alt-R will run the command
+- [Note to self] If using ATOM-runner alt-R will run the command, esc to close.
+Also install ATOM REST Client plugin for easily testing.

 - Start Composite rest service
   ```